David Gallop

 David Gallop is an Australian sports administrator, lawyer and served as the chief executive of the Football Federation Australia until December 2019.
 He previously served as the chief executive officer of the National Rugby League between February 2002 and June 2012.
 He was also the Secretary of the Rugby League International Federation from its inception in 1998 up until his resignation on 5 June 2012.

 Biography

 Gallop was born in Canberra and lived there until the age of 14 while his father worked as a lawyer.
 He spent a short time in Darwin before returning to Canberra in the suburb of Narrabundah.
 Gallop played cricket at Canberra Grammar and his father persuaded him to become a Canberra Raiders supporter.
 He started a sports administration course at Canberra College of Advanced Education but bowed out after just a week for arts at the Australian National University.
 He then moved to Sydney in 1984 to study law at the University of Sydney, graduating in 1988.
 In 1989, he travelled to England to play cricket in the Kent League.
-In 1990, he married wife Kathrine and together they have two children, Thomas and Anna.
+In 1990, he married wife Katherine and together they have two children, Thomas and Anna.